Ronhobs/Ronhobs/README.md

 <h3 align="left">About me </h3>

-- 🔭 I'm currently working on Embedded systems and  C++ software development
+- 🔭 I am developing a C# application to calibrate optical transceivers by writing code that controls current delivery to the lasers.

-- 🌱 I'm currently learning about AI applications in Real Life Scenarios, C++ development techniques and reading Programming Textbooks
+- 🌱 I'm currently  playing Call of Duty: Black Ops Cold War and working on using AI agents to make my life easier.

-- ⚡ Fun fact: I believe in hardwork so much.
-What seperates good people from great people is HARD WORK.
+- ⚡ Fun fact: I am the most unserious person in this planet.

 <h3 align="left">Languages: </h3>
 <p align="left">